 Annapolis newsroom shooting leaves 5 people dead; suspect in custody, officials say

-At least five people were killed and several others injured during a shooting at the newsroom of the Capital Gazette in Annapolis, Maryland, Thursday afternoon, local officials said.
+At least five people were killed and several others were "gravely injured" during a shooting at the newsroom of the Capital Gazette in Annapolis, Maryland, Thursday afternoon, local officials said.
 An unidentified suspect is in custody, Anne Arundel Sheriff Ron Bateman told Fox News.

 A possible motive was unclear.